Open Bar Entertainment: History

 In 2002, Xzibit released his fourth studio album Man vs. Machine.
 The album spawned three singles, which all failed to chart in the Hot 100, although "Multiply" reached number 39 in the UK and 33 in Germany.
 The album itself was certified Gold by the RIAA.
 The album is his highest-charting album to date, reaching number 3 in the U.S. and 8 in Canada.
 It was the final album to be released in a joint venture between Loud and Open Bar, as Loud dissolved in 2003.
 Following the release of the album, in 2003, Xzibit signed directly to Columbia Records.
+The Golden State Project's much delayed album, The Coast Is Clear, by this time was scheduled to be released in 2003, but was permanently shelved.

 In December 2004, Xzibit released his fifth studio album, Weapons of Mass Destruction, through Columbia and Open Bar.
 The album peaked at number 43 on the Billboard 200, but managed to be certified Gold by the RIAA due to shipping 500,000 copies in America.
 Feeling that the album was not promoted properly, Xzibit left Columbia Records in 2006.